 Over the course of a year, the Durham Comics Project sought submissions from the Durham community about “a moment in your life.”
 Now, those submissions have been compiled into the Durham Comics Project book!
 A book signing will be held on Saturday, January 31 from 4 – 7 p.m. at Chapel Hill Comics (316 West […]

 Durham County Library will host filmmaker Kathy Rigby for a showing and discussion of her film, Beautiful Faces, Beautiful Places, at 7 p.m. on Thursday, February 12 at South Regional Library, 4505 S. Alston Ave.

-Durham County Library will host Jim Wise, local historian, author and columnist, for a discussion on Durham’s other founding fathers at 3 p.m. on Sunday, June 8, at the Main Library, 300.
-N. Roxboro St.
+Durham County Library will host Home Movie Day, a celebration of amateur films designed to provide a showcase for home movies, at 3 p.m. on Sunday, February 8, at the Main Library, 300 N. Roxboro St.

 Tells how Buchwald, a 22-year-old budding journalist in 1948, landed in Paris and talked his way into becoming restaurant and nightclub reviewer for the Paris bureau of the New York Herald Tribune.
 Buchwald relates the details of his fourteen-year stay, the adoption of three children, and the disintegration of his marriage.
 I enjoyed the glamour […]

 How I wish I had read a chapter of this book before I put it on my final list.
 It would not have made the cut.
 Set in a genteel hotel immediately following World War II, this is the story of several eccentric expatriates bent on preserving appearances in spite of their reduced circumstances..
 I […]